machikania/phyllosoma/config/README.md

 Raspberry Pi Pico + ILI9488 LCD + MMC
 YD-RP2040 + ILI9341 LCD + MMC

-## xiao_embed.h
-Seeed XIAO RP2040 for embedded development
-Useful for using UART with XIAO RP2040

 ## Configuration files for MachiKania Puerulus
 The configuration filess used for MachiKania Puerulus are placed in this directry.
 To select a target to build from the list, edit the config.cmake file.